influxdata/kapacitor/client/API.md

 The technical preview endpoints are only available under the v1preview path.

->NOTE: Using a technical preview means that you may have to update your client for breaking changes to the previewed endpoints.
+>**Note:**  Using a technical preview means that you may have to update your client for breaking changes to the previewed endpoints.

 ## Writing Data